Certified First Assistant Degree and Certificate Programs

 First assistant certificate programs are designed for those who already possess a certificate as a surgical technologist or related profession.
 The most common formal training program for meeting the CAAHEP certification educational requirement is a surgical first assistant certificate program.
 Aspirants can enroll in an accredited certificate program offered through various community colleges and vocational schools.
-These certificate programs last approximately one year.

 This is an advanced-practice program that requires applicants to have significant work experience as a scrub or surgical technologist.
 Some programs also require prospective students to have completed a formal education program or classes in anatomy and physiology.
 Additional admission requirements may include possessing liability insurance, current CPR or basic life support certification, current immunizations and certification as a surgical technologist.